Home » Geography » Fronts

 Frontogenesis Necessary Conditions

-• It is critical to have two opposing air masses with contrasting air temperatures, pressure, density, and humidity.
+• Two different air masses are needed with contrasting temperatures, pressure, density, and humidity.

-• The two masses must either move in the same direction or converge.
+• The air masses should either move in the same direction or come together.

 Read More: Tropical Cyclone